Frostyanand/ELARA-Evolving-Language-Adaptive-Response-Agent/README.md

 # ELARA-Evolving-Language-Adaptive-Response-Agent
-ELARA (Evolving Language &amp; Adaptive Response Agent) is an AI-powered chatbot built from scratch using traditional NLP and machine learning techniques.
+ELARA (Evolving Language & Adaptive Response Agent) is an AI-powered chatbot built from scratch using traditional NLP and machine learning techniques.
 Designed to understand user queries, adapt dynamically, and improve over time, ELARA combines structured learning, intent recognition, and active learning to enhance conversational flow.

 # Chatbot from Scratch